Stop unwanted pop-ups or homepage changes

 Step 1: Get rid of unwanted programs

 You should remove malware and other programs on your computer that you don't remember installing.
 You have to uninstall malicious programs before you can get your Chrome settings back to normal.

-Windows users: To help find these tricky files, you can download and run the Software Removal Tool.
+Windows users: To help find these tricky files, you can download and run the Chrome Cleanup Tool.
 It’s an application that searches your computer for suspicious programs and offers to remove them for you.

 For more help on uninstalling programs from your computer, click one of the links below.